-1) The chair was so nice that I did not want to go гт ир.
+1) The chair was so nice that I did not want to g ет ир.
 2) The children had a nice ercoasters.
-3) The lady thought it was nice We do aim to develop y thank you.
-3) The lady thought it was nice more specific skills.
-In y mank you.
+3) The lady thought it was nice We do aim to develop more specific skills.
+In y thank you.
 4) It was nice this sheet series we are training.
 5) The old man was clearly nice asking children to use miling.
 6) The book was so nice specific and accurate put it down.
 7) The dog must have thought his n vocabulary.
 Using as he ate it very quickly. accurate vocabulary 8) Holly thought that the tall cathe enhances their written building.
 9) The woman had a nice work.
-1 .
+4 .
 10) The teacher thought that her class was a nice class to teach.